sctlprov/sctlprov_code/docs/language_specification.md

 value_def ::= "value" iden "=" expr		(*value definition*)
 ```

-### 2.3.2 Functions
+#### Function declarations

-Function definitions in the language are used for the definition of transition relation, atomic formulae, and some other operations to help build transition relation and atomic formulae.
+Function declarations in the language are used for the definition of transition relation, atomic formulae, and some other operations to help build transition relation and atomic formulae.

 For instance, in the following code, `next` defines a transition relation: when the current state is `larger` than `bound`, then it goes to itself, otherwise it goes to a new state where both subfields are `increased` by 1.